martynas3113/weather-live/README.md

 # weather-live

-## Wather project that shows weather temperature, weather descpription and living area based on geolocation
+## Weather project that shows weather temperature, weather descpription and living area based on geolocation